Online Bachelor of Science in Biological Sciences – Genetics, Cell and Developmental Biology

 BIO 351: Developmental Biology

-As a graduate with an online bachelor’s degree in biological sciences, you’ll be well-equipped to enter into a variety of career fields, including genetics, biotechnology and medicine.
-You may also be interested in continuing your education as a physician, dentist, veterinarian and pharmacist, among others.
+As a graduate of this online bachelor’s degree in biological sciences, you’ll be well-equipped to enter into a variety of career fields, including genetics, biotechnology and medicine.
+You’ll also be prepared to continue your education in hopes of becoming a physician, dentist, veterinarian or pharmacist.
 Career examples include, but are not limited to:

 You are considered a first-year student for application purposes if you have not attended college at all, or have fewer than 12 transferable credit hours (with a minimum 2.50 cumulative GPA).